 Add a Grip Option

 If you ever experienced a racquetball racquet turning in your hand...I strongly suggest you get a rubber grip and a glove.
 Adding a grip DOES make the grip SLIGHTLY larger.
 Please remember we take off the "wrap grip" before we put on a rubber grip.
-I use the Python grips ($11.00) myself.
-They are a little thicker.
-The Ektelon Rubber Grip ($10.00) are the slimmest but do wear out a little faster.
+I use the Python Rubber Grips ($11.00) myself and they are by far our #1 selling grip.
+They are a little thicker but the most durable.
+Our #2 seller is the Python Super Tack Rubber Grip ($11.00) which is the thinnest so they wear out a little faster but are extra tacky right from the beginning.
 80% of all racquetball racquet purchasers are having their grips changed before we deliver them.

 You just spent $100 on a racquetball racquet.
 If you need a new set of grommets - can you find them?
 How much extra is it to restring your racquet when it needs a new grommet set? enough said.
 Grommet tape saves your racquet and saves you $$$.